 FOR IMMEDIATE RELEASE

-Solenis is a leading global manufacturer of specialty chemicals for the pulp, paper, oil and gas, chemical processing, mining, biorefining, power and municipal markets.
+Solenis is a leading global producer of specialty chemicals for water intensive industries, including the pulp, paper, oil and gas, chemical processing, mining, biorefining, power and municipal markets.
 The company’s product portfolio includes a broad array of process, functional and water treatment chemistries as well as state-of-the-art monitoring and control systems.
 These technologies are used by customers to improve operational efficiencies, enhance product quality, protect plant assets and minimize environmental impact.
-Headquartered in Wilmington, Delaware, the company operates 30 manufacturing facilities strategically located around the globe and employs a team of 3,500 professionals in 118 countries across five continents.
-For additional information about Solenis, please visit www.solenis.com
+Headquartered in Wilmington, Delaware, the company has 35 manufacturing facilities strategically located around the globe and employs a team of approximately 3,700 professionals in 118 countries across five continents.
+For additional information about Solenis, please visit www.solenis.com.

 FOR FURTHER INFORMATION: